Tierra Roja Copper Project - Peru

 Overview:

-Tierra Roja has intense silica-serricite alteration and abundant outcropping copper oxide mineralization, exposed over an 800m x 600m area, indicating compelling targets for exploration and discovery.
-The site is easily accessible, and a low-cost exploration target located in a world-class-copper producing district.
+Tierra Roja has intense silica-serricite alteration and abundant outcropping copper oxide mineralization, exposed over an 800m x 600m area, with compelling targets for exploration and discovery.
+The site is easily accessible and a low-cost exploration target located in a world-class-copper producing district.
 Key Highlights include:

 Key Highlights

-• Tierra Roja is located in Peru’s southern coastal porphyry belt, one of the world’s largest producing copper districts.
+• District Location: Tierra Roja is located in Peru’s southern coastal porphyry belt, 20 km from the Pan American highway in one of the world’s most productive copper districts.

 • Prospecting continuous rock chip samples grade 1.25% Cu over 35m, and 2.1% Cu over 20m.